-Public opinion: (Tamir from 1st grade) It's really great they opened a kiosk here at school because the prices are lower than other stores.
+Public opinion: (Tamir from 1st grade) It's really great they opened a kiosk here at school because the prices are lower than other shops.

-It is important to note that the kiosk was established with the school principal's approval, Ms. Zehava Messinger, who encourages new initiatives at the school.
+It is important to note that the kiosk was established with the school principal, Mrs. Zehava Messinger's approval.
+She encourages new initiatives at the school."

-Two classes at the Dvora Omer School in Netanya participated in entrepreneurship classes led by teacher Miri Yishai, after Miri was exposed to the subject of entrepreneurship during the course of the "Initiating Teacher".
+Two classes at the Dvora Omer School in Netanya participated in entrepreneurship classes led by teacher Miri Yishai after Miri was exposed to entrepreneurship subjects during the "Initiating Teacher" course.

-Students who participated in the social project team "with the heart to show that I care" summed up the entrepreneurial process in which they were involved:
+Students who participated in the social project "With the heart to show that I care" summed up their entrepreneurial process:

-Emma wrote: "I feel that I am doing something good for others and making them happy and doing them good for the heart, and so everyone who contributes with me."
+Emma wrote: "I feel that I am doing something good for others and making them happy, and so does everyone who joined me."

 Amit wrote: "I have learned that I and some other children can somehow influence the future of some needy families.
-I am happy to be donating and I feel that I am doing a good thing that helps and influences."
+I am happy to donate, and I feel that I am doing a good thing that helps and affects others."